intositeme/ts2016/syllabus/01_Week-1/README.md

 ##### Lets get started.

 1. You will need to download BootStrap [here](https://github.com/twbs/bootstrap/releases/download/v3.3.6/bootstrap-3.3.6-dist.zip), we will be using v3.3.6.
 2. Unzip the file.
-This will be your project folder. _(Use this folder and create a new repository and commit it to your [GitHub account](https://github.com/intositeme/ts2016/tree/master/syllabus/00_Week-0#github), as outlined in the [pre-requisites](https://github.com/intositeme/ts2016/tree/master/syllabus/00_Week-0#githubapp))_
+This will be your project folder.
+Rename the folder to `your_name-ts2016` _(Use this folder and create a new repository and commit it to your [GitHub account](https://github.com/intositeme/ts2016/tree/master/syllabus/00_Week-0#github), as outlined in the [pre-requisites](https://github.com/intositeme/ts2016/tree/master/syllabus/00_Week-0#githubapp))_

 ##### Your first page.
 1. Create a new file `index.html`.